Has the holiday hubbub left you feeling a little frazzled?

 Another thing I love, love, love to do is child’s pose.
 A good back stretch right before I get into bed.
 It’s SO easy!
 Feels like I’m not doing a thing, yet at the same time it feels amazing and I can feel every muscle in my back lengthening and loosening.
 Even if you’re not a yogi, give it a try.
 You’ll love it!

 #15 Enjoy the silly moments in your day.
 Sometimes I’m way too serious.
 I will see something funny and kind of smile on the inside.

 I’ve been making a conscious effort to let loose a little and show my joy more.

 Laugh in a work meeting (if appropriate).
 Laugh when the kids blow bubbles in their milk.
 Laugh when the dog slides into the back door frantically trying to get to her ball to play fetch.

 Making this effort, I’ve felt an actual lift in my mood that stays for hours even from just the small silly things.

 I also try to look for levity in what could otherwise be frustrating situations.

-These 15 things are just a few of the easy, little things that have made a huge difference in my every day this week as I’ve tried to get myself pulled back together and stay together during this wonderful, but busy holiday season.
+These 15 things are just a few of the easy, little things that have made a huge difference in my every day this week as I’ve tried to get myself pulled back together and stay together during this wonderful, yet busy, holiday season.

 I’m sure you’ve experienced something similar.
 I’d love to hear any of your ideas!
 Leave me a comment.
 I can read your comments as part of my de-frazzling efforts. hahaha!